 In an effort to ensure that the proposal process is smooth and efficient, the initiator of the proposal should ensure that the proposal is clear and complete.
 A complete proposal will provide all the information requested on the form including any existing language for revisions to the Discipline List or new language for adding a discipline to the Disciplines List.
-The evidence submitted should provide for the need for the change, degrees offered by CSU/UC or other universities, and any other criteria needed to provide background to those who may or may not be familiar with the issue.
-The initiator should also respond to any requests for information from the S&P Chair or committee member.
-If the initiator does not respond in a timely manner to meet deadlines established by S&P, the proposal may not be forwarded to the next hearing.
+The evidence submitted should explain the need for the change, the degrees offered by CSU/UC or other universities, and any other criteria needed to provide background information to those who may or may not be familiar with the issue.
+The initiator should also be prepared to respond to any requests for information from the S&P Committee Chair or committee member.
+If the initiator does not respond in a timely manner to meet the deadlines established by S&P, the proposal may not be forwarded to the next hearing.
 This is extremely important because if questions or requests for information are not provided in a timely manner, the proposal may not have adequate time for review.
-Finally, the initiator must be present (or send an informed designee) to both hearings where the proposal is presented.
+Finally, the initiator (or and informed designee) must be present at both hearings where the proposal is presented.